baahkusi/sol-1000-contracts/README.md

 - Each on them has their own `README.md` explaining what it's about.
 - Feel free to create a PR, not issue.

+## How to create a PR
+- Fork the repo.
+- Follow the strucuture above to add your contract.
+- Add your test file in the test folder.
+- Make sure your test is working.
+- Create PR.

 ## Contracts

 - [Time Locked Saving](./contracts/time-locked-savings/README.md):